gristlabs/grist-help/help/investment-research.md

     records in the group, i.e. it’s roughly equivalent to `[r.A for r in $group]`.

 Sometimes, adding the values doesn’t make sense.
 E.g. the sum of “founded_year” is meaningless.
-It’s best to delete that column, as well as anything else we don’t need.
-We’ll just leave the “funding_total_usd” column.
+It’s best to delete this and any other column we don’t need, which leaves us with the "funding_total_usd" column.

 ![16-summary-remove-columns](images/investment-research/16-summary-remove-columns.png)